The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 CHECKLIST: Pre-settlement Inspection Checklist NSW

 A contract of sale can contain a variety of documents.
-According to Section 52A of the Conveyancing Act 1919 NSW, there are relevant documents for the contract of sale:
+According to Section 52A of the Conveyancing Act 1919 NSW, there are relevant documents for the contract of sale.
+This is a strict requirement under the Act.
+Let’s look at these documents:

 - Planning certificate by local council;